Islandora-Devops/islandora-playbook/forBeginners.md

 but if it does that's not a problem.
 Ideally it should be a machine that has been totally wiped.
 If you have any files on it that you would like to save, you should back them up elsewhere.

   Other requirements this computer will (ideally) meet:
   1. 3GB of RAM
-2. 4GB of Memory free
+  2. 4GB of hard drive memory free
   3. Internet connection

-If you're not sure how much RAM and free memory is on the computer and you have a Windows computer, you can follow this [tutorial]() to check.
+  >If you're not sure how much RAM and free memory on your hard drive is on the computer and you have a Windows computer, you can follow this [tutorial](https://www.computerhope.com/issues/ch000149.htm).

-If you don't have an operating system running, you can try to install the Ubuntu operating system below.
+  >If you don't have an operating system running, you can try to install the Ubuntu operating system below and follow these [steps](**return here to include link**)